 Both of these providers offer kill switchers which cut your internet connection automatically if the VPN service gets interrupted in any way, helping to keep you secure at all times.
 Additionally, they both have no logs policies.
 SurfShark offers its No Borders mode too, which allows you to browse anonymously.
 ExpressVPN, on the other hand, makes use of strong block chaining techniques to mask IP addresses and hide user info.

-As well as security, many users want to find a VPN that can offer them peerless privacy too, hiding their connections, masking their locations, and keeping them totally safe from prying eyes, such as hackers, surveillance networks, or internet service providers.
+As well as security, many users want to find a VPN that can offer them peerless privacy too, hiding their connections, masking their locations, and keeping them safe from prying eyes, such as hackers and cybercriminals.
 Again, we can see some impressive results from ExpressVPN and SurfShark in this aspect.

 As stated earlier on, both of these providers are based out of the British Virgin Islands, which is one of the most private locations on Earth when it comes to data retention and protection laws.
 The islands aren’t a part of any big surveillance alliances, so you won’t need to worry about any outside agencies spying on your data.

 Neither SurfShark nor ExpressVPN keeps logs of user data, either, so you won’t have to worry about your information being stored, sold, or used against you in any way.
 Both of them also allow you to sign up relatively anonymously, offering cryptocurrency payments for those who choose to use them.

 Overall, both of these providers are pretty equally matched in the privacy space, although ExpressVPN does have slightly stronger security, which could help to protect your privacy a little more efficiently in the long run than SurfShark.